Pp3ng/Pp3ng/README.md

 - 🖥️ Customization enthusiast for development environments
 - 📚 Always reading about new technologies and system internals
 - 🎮 Retro gaming and pixel art lover
+- ☕️ Powered by coffee and curiosity
 - 🌱 Constant learner and knowledge sharer
 - 🙆‍♂️ 100+ WPM typer using Vim keybindings!
+- 💭 Dreams in code, debugs in sleep

 ---